 A merchant cash advance is the provision of a set amount of funds, determined by your existing credit/debit card payments.

 The payments are simple, each day we collect a small % of your sales until the full amount is paid back.
 That way, we only get paid when you get paid.
-This makes a merchant cash advance a very cash flow friendly funding tool!
+This makes a merchant cash advance a very cash flow friendly merchant advance funding tool!

 NOTE: The withholding % should not be confused with an interest rate.
 It is the number of your daily sales that gets collected and put towards paying your loan.
 It has nothing to do with your cost of capital.